viet34tqc/notebook/interview.md

 ## Declare React hook rule

-- Don't call Hooks inside loops, conditions, or nested functions.
+- Don't declare Hooks inside loops, conditions, or nested functions.
 Because React requires the order of Hook calls are the same between re-renders.
 If we put a hook calls inside an `if` statement, this order will be changed
-- Don't call Hooks from regular JavaScript functions.
-So don't call hooks inside callback function of `useEffect`
+- Don't declare Hooks from regular JavaScript functions.
+So don't declare hooks inside callback function of `useEffect`

 ## Error Boundary